-Soon after joining the lab, trainees are exposed to views from colleagues with diverse backgrounds and start to see problems from a new perspective, developing their understanding of cancer and of ways to combat it.
-They also learn to approach projects in a collaborative and interdisciplinary manner, which we believe are key to our success in the discovery and translation of novel therapeutic options.
+To summarize, we use a unique chemical biology approach to understand, diagnose and treat cellular processes associated with chronic cellular stress.
+My research group is interdisciplinary, and functions with the understanding that we are able to discover and synthesize pharmacological agents, determine their mechanisms of action and significance in disease treatment, and ultimately develop rational strategies for their use in clinic.
+Soon after joining the lab, trainees are exposed to views from colleagues with diverse backgrounds, and start to see problems from a new perspective, developing their understanding of disease and of ways to combat it.
+They also learn to approach projects in a collaborative and interdisciplinary manner, which we believe, are key to our success in the discovery and translation of novel diagnostics and therapeutics.